tmenier/Flurl/client-lifetime.md

 ## Using Flurl With an IoC Container

 Flurl.Http is well suited for use with IoC containers and dependency injection.
-It provides interfaces for most of its core classes, notably `IFlurlClient`.
+It provides interfaces for its core classes, most notably `IFlurlClient`.
 Here are some options for registering `IFlurlClient` with your container:

 1. Register `IFlurlClient` as a singleton.
 The drawback here is if your application interacts with more than one web service, you can't use stateful properties like `BaseUrl` or `Headers` or they'll likely collide.